Believe in community to build community.

 In 2010, the Queens Courier honored Carl at the annual “Kings of Queens” award, which recognizes the top men and women in business.
 In 2012, Hon.
 Gov. Andrew M. Cuomo appointed Carl a Battery Park City Authority Board Member.
 In 2013, the Jefferson Democratic Club of Northeast Queens honored him as “Business Leader of the Year,” and The New York Grand Lodge Foundation and Order of Sons of Italy in America honored Carl for his civic and philanthropic endeavors.

-As Carl currently serves as the chairperson of the Little Neck Douglaston Memorial Day Parade, and a board member of the Queens Chamber of Commerce, he continues to shape communities and futures from within and outside CFM Development.
+As Carl currently serves on the board of advisors of the Little Neck Douglaston Memorial Day Parade, and a board member of the Queens Chamber of Commerce, he continues to shape communities and futures from within and outside CFM Development.

 The various organizations and initiatives that CFM support include: